-The Four Pillars or "4P's" of the Anti-displacement Plan
+The Four Pillars or "4P's"

-The 23 strategies were organized by "pillar".
+The strategies were organized by "pillar".
 Known as "The Three Pillars" or "3 P's", this concept represents the need to produce affordable housing, preserve existing affordable housing and protect vulnerable populations to address displacement.
 In addition to these three pillars, one additional pillar, known as "Prosperity", or a fourth "P" was also added as a way to create a pathway to financial independence and empowerment for community members.
-Together, these four pillars or "4P's" help guide the City's Anti-displacement Plan.
+Together, these four pillars or "4P's" help guide the City's anti-displacement plan.
 A detailed description of the Production, Preservation, Protection and Prosperity pillars, as well as the organization of the strategies by pillar has been included as Attachment B.